-- There is no profitability at annual cohort level to be reported in a meaningful way as the profitability is assessed at a portfolio level, consistently with the contractual and economic characteristics of the contracts. - The annual cohort requirement provides useful information about trends only when profitability can be measured objectively at cohort level.
+- There is no profitability at annual cohort level to be reported in a meaningful way as the profitability is assessed at a portfolio level, consistently with the contractual and economic characteristics of the contracts. - The annual cohorts requirement provides useful information about trends only when profitability can be measured objectively at cohort level.
 This condition is not met for contracts with intergenerational risk-sharing because the entity exercises discretion as to the timing and amount of the cash flows to policyholders, which means that profitability changes whenever management exercises its discretion.
 Such changes in discretionary expectations cannot be objectively allocated to the cohorts.
 If expected profits and changes in expectations cannot be allocated univocally to the cohorts, then the requirement only provides artificial information about profitability.
+These stakeholders do not agree with the view and arguments in paragraph 34 that not applying annual cohorts would leave room to judgemental or even opportunistic allocation of profit or loss at the expense of future periods.